Sitti Zone

 Sitti Zone (Gobolka Sitti), formerly known as Shinile, is a zone in Somali Region of Ethiopia.

 Located at the northwestern point of the Somali Region and stretching across the savanna north of the Ahmar Mountains, Sitti is bordered on the south by Dire Dawa and the Oromia Region, on the west by the Afar Region, on the north by Djibouti, on the east by Somaliland, and on the southeast by Fafan Zone.
 Other towns and cities in this zone include Aysha, Shinile, Dewele, Harewa, Adigale, Erer, Bike and Āfdem.
 Part of the northwestern corner is occupied by the Yangudi Rassa National Park, which is a notable local landmark.

 Climate

-The Sitti Zone has colder winters than the highlands, while the lowlands has mild winters.
+The Sitti Zone has colder winters than the highlands, while the lowlands has milder winters.
 The region elevation is the major factor in temperature levels, with the higher areas, on average, as 17 °C (62 °F) cooler, day or night.
 Hot summer days are tempered by the low relative humidity and cooler evenings during summer months since, for most of the state, the highest diurnal difference in temperature is often in the summer.

 The annual mean statistics for some Sitti Zone centres is shown below: